Wednesday Strangler

-The Wednesday Strangler is an unidentified Japanese serial killer, responsible for the murders of seven women in Saga Prefecture from 1975 and 1989.
+The Wednesday Strangler is an unidentified Japanese serial killer, responsible for the murders of seven women in Saga Prefecture between 1975 and 1989.
 The nickname comes from the fact that six of the victims disappeared on a Wednesday.
 The killings are also referred to as the Saga Women Murders.

 Three of the murder cases (of the fifth through seventh victims, in 1989) were prosecuted under the "Kitagata Affair".
 However, the man was found to be innocent and promptly acquitted, leaving the cases unsolved.

 Overview

 Between 1975 and 1989, seven murders occurred in a 20-kilometer radius of the Saga Prefecture, in the towns of Kitagata, Shiroishi, Kitashigeyasu and Takeo.
 All of them had the following characteristics.